tzunghaor/settings-bundle/docs/routing.md

     searchRoute: 'settings_scope_search'
 ```

-If you don't include the routes.xml of the bundle but want to use the scope search
+If you don't include the routes.php of the bundle but want to use the scope search
 functionality, then you have to define a route for searchScope.
 But if you name
 this route "tzunghaor_settings_scope_search", then you don't need to pass it to the
 editor route.